CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 7.6.md

 1. The screen gets displayed showing all the record entries of the required type.

-1. Click on any entry to see it in more details.
+1. Click on any entry to see it in more detail.

     ![](./media/audit-details.png)

-1. If you want to download the results as a report to your local system, select **Export** on the top of the Audit search results page and choose **Downloads file**.
+1. If you want to download the results as a report to your local system, select **Export** at the top of the Audit search results page and choose **Download file**.

     ![](./media/audit-search-export.png)